AlexEMG/DLC-Cajal-Course/content/Glossary.md

 jitter
     natural tendency of inferred data to slightly move between frames of analyzed video.
 Stems from inference happening on image by image basis

+MAE
+    mean average Euclidean error -- a metric that quantifies the Euclidean distance (what we intuitively understand by the word 'distance') between two observations, such as the manually added and predicted bodypart labels in DLC; proportional to {term}`RMSE`

 Markdown
     a lightweight markup language for creating formatted text using a plain-text editor